Ernest Elmore: Writings

 Elmore published 30 crime novels under the pseudonym John Bude, with Inspector William Meredith appearing in most of them.
 The first two were The Lake District Murder and The Cornish Coast Murder, published in 1935, followed the next year by The Sussex Downs Murder.
 These three have since been reprinted by the British Library.
 Elmore was a founding member of the Norfolk-based Crime Writers' Association in 1953.

 Straddling the crime novels were several works of humorous fantasy written under his own name, the most well-known being The Steel Grubs (1928), This Siren Song (1930), and The Lumpton Gobbelings (1954).
 He wrote seven books in his own name, including the children's book Snuffly Snorty Dog (1946).

-Fellow British crime author Martin Edwards commented: "Bude writes both readably and entertainingly.
+Later British crime author Martin Edwards commented: "Bude writes both readably and entertainingly.
 His work may not have been stunning enough to belong with the greats, but there is a smoothness and accomplishment about even his first mystery, The Cornish Coast Murder, which you don't find in many début mysteries."